mkantor/please-lang/README.md

 **This implementation of Please is a proof of concept**.
 There are bugs and missing pieces, and language syntax/semantics may change backwards-incompatibly on the way to an official release.
-TypeScript was chosen for this implementation because it's pretty good for rapid prototyping, but different languages may be used in non-prototype versions.

 ### Current State

-Enough pieces exist to write basic runnable programs, but the standard library is anemic and documentation is lacking.
+Enough pieces exist to write runnable programs, but the standard library is anemic, documentation is lacking, and editor tooling is nonexistent.

 The current runtime is an interpreter, but the plan is to eventually add one or more backends to allow building native executables.